EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/binder-formatters.md

 ---
-title: stateBinderFormatters
+title: binderFormatters
 layout: docs-v2
-disable_anchors: true
+disable_toc: true
 ---

-# stateBinderFormatters
+# binderFormatters

 <p class="lead" markdown="1">
-The configuration parameter lets you define custom formatters to use with the [`data-ajax-cart-bind-state`](/v2/docs/data-ajax-cart-bind-state/) attribute.
+The configuration parameter lets you define custom formatters to use with the [`data-ajax-cart-bind`](/v2/docs/data-ajax-cart-bind/) attribute.
 </p>

 For example, if you use the `option_selection.js` Shopify asset and its `Shopify.formatMoney` function,